 Community-led development "The Apache Way"

-All communication sent to our public forums - the public mailing lists, wikis, issue reporting systems and any other ASF contribution mechanism - is deemed to be published by the sender of that communication and made public without condition.
+All communication sent to our public forums - the public mailing lists, wikis, issue reporting systems and any other ASF contribution mechanism - is deemed to be published by the sender of that communication and made public without conditions.
 Any disclaimers that may be attached to said communication that describe it as private or non-redistributable are self-contradictory and thus null and void.
 The Apache Software Foundation is not responsible for removing or otherwise concealing your communication after you caused it to become public.

 Be aware that by requesting a modification to the archives you are drawing attention to whatever information you wish to be kept private.
-In most circumstances by far the most effective course of action is to change anything that genuinely needs to be changed (such as passwords) and move on.
+In most circumstances, by far the most effective course of action is to change anything that genuinely needs to be changed (such as passwords) and move on.